 For many businesses, remote working is a new reality.
-Whether forced into it because of Covid-19 or by the modern shift towards workplace flexibility, many business owners and managers need strategies to motivate remote workers.
+Whether forced into it because of Covid-19 or the modern shift towards workplace flexibility, many business owners and managers need strategies to motivate remote workers.

-Besides attracting the best talent with the workplace flexibility that remote working offers them, it can have financial benefits for your business too.
+Besides attracting the best talent with the workplace flexibility that remote working offers, it can also benefit your business financially.

-For instance, a business with remote work policies can save up to US$11,000 per person, according to Global Workplace Analytics.
+For instance, according to Global Workplace Analytics, a business with remote work policies can save up to US$11,000 per person.

 Photo by Pavan Trikutam on Unsplash